Frequently Asked Questions

 A: We rotate the species of trees we plant every year due to nursery availability and to avoid the over planting of any given species.
 We do not know what species will be offered in any given year until we have gone through the procurement process in the spring.

 Q: Why don’t you provide shrubs / understory plants?

-A: The focus of the Trees for Neighborhoods program is to build tree canopy cover in residential areas.
+A: The focus of the Trees for Neighborhoods project is to build tree canopy cover in residential areas.
 Shrubs and understory plants, while important, do not achieve that goal and we do not have any funding to provide them.
 That does not mean that you should not plant them on your own where appropriate.

 Q: Why don’t you offer trees that are larger when planted?

 A: We try to strike a balance between a tree that is large enough to make an immediate difference to the landscape when planted, yet small enough for the average person to carry, transport, and plant themselves.

 Street Trees and Utilities Questions

 Q: Do I need a permit to plant a street tree?